Mendoza School of Business

 This course studies corporate governance, focusing mostly on publicly traded firms.
 We will consider three viewpoints: (i) investors, (ii) all stakeholders (i.e., investors, employees, suppliers, management, taxpayers, the community, etc.), and (iii) the purpose of business in Catholic Social Teaching (i.e., the ‘common good’ , which includes the good of all stakeholders).
 In the ‘investor’ viewpoint, the main issue studied is the separation of ownership and control, and how corporate governance mechanisms can help investors to get a return on their investments.
 In the stakeholder viewpoint, we will consider how these mechanisms affect different stakeholders.
 The main mechanisms considered are legal duties, shareholder rights, M&A, boards, executive compensation, activism, creditor rights and bankruptcy, and restructuring.
 We will review the main Catholic Social Teachings documents (e.g Rerum Novarum, Quadragesimo Anno, Laborem Exercens, Centesimus Annus and Caritas in Veritate).

 This course is an overview of the issues that corporations and financial institutions face when operating in international markets.
 It addresses the international financial environment and examines several factors that influence the determination of exchange rates.
 It defines the foreign exchange risk exposure that corporations may face and examines possible risk management solutions, with a focus on the use of derivative markets such as options, swaps and futures.
 Finally, it examines investment related issues within an international setting.
-Case studies may be used to emphasize issues and problems solving techniques.
+Case studies may be used to emphasize issues and problem-solving techniques.

 The objective of this course is to develop a detailed understanding of the tools used by market professionals and corporate managers to analyze the value of companies and stocks.
 The central theme of the course will be the pricing of equity securities using discounted cash flow and relative valuation techniques.
 After completing this course, students should be able to identify and interpret the key value drivers for a firm or industry, develop quantitative models for firm and equity valuation based on DCF and multiples, and present firm and equity valuation analyses in a professional manner.